icons8/lunacy-docs/docs/components_new.md

 You can edit a main component:

-- In the Component editor.
+- In the **Component editor**.
-- Directly in the Components page.
+- Directly in the **Components page**.

 ### Making edits in the Component editor

-1. Select a component instance and press `Enter` or choose Edit component in the context menu.
+1. Select a component instance and press `Enter` or choose **Edit component** in the context menu.
 2. The main component will appear over the selected instance, while the rest of the canvas will be dimmed.
-The contents of the component will appear in the Layer list.
+The contents of the component will appear in the **Layer list**.
 3. Edit the component.
 4. Click <embed type="image/svg+xml" alt="exit_component_editor" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/CafkdkTnjUyKoai6_Ky0UQ.svg" width="16" /> on the context toolbar, click anywhere over the dimmed area, or press `Esc` to exit the component editor.

-The changes you make will be instantly applied to all the component instances across the document (except for instances with overrides).

 ### Making edits in the Components page

 1. Right-click on an instance and select **Go to Main Component** in the **right panel** or manually switch to the **Components page**.
 2. Edit the required component.
 3. Once you’re done:
-    - If you used the Go to Main Component command, click the **Back to instance** button in the top left corner of the canvas.
+    - If you used the **Go to Main Component** option, click the **Back to instance** button at the top left corner of the canvas.
     - If you manually opened the Components page, simply switch back to the previous page to continue working with the document.

 ## [Swapping components](#swapping-components)

 Swap between instances from entirely different components:

-1. Select the component instance you want to replace on the canvas.
+1. Select the component instance you want to replace.
-2. Go to the Components tab in the content tabs panel.
+2. Go to the **Components tab**.
 3. Find the required component and click <embed type="image/svg+xml" alt="swap_component Copy" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/FwHiX5HVcE23ZwIlDilhyw.svg" width="16" /> next to it:

      <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/swap_components_tab.png" height="auto"><source src="/public/swap_components_tab.mp4" type="video/mp4"></video>